 [Final Score: 6.4/10]

 Having relatable and uplifting themes is great, but a show should still be compelling on its own and that’s where Wotakoi disappoints.
 The characters are likable for their strong personalities and in-depth hobbies, but they lack the development needed to be truly memorable.
-Even if the jokes weren't timed so poorly, this series is still lacking, but it sure could have helped if they hired a director with a better understanding of what makes comedy funny.
+Even if the jokes weren't timed so poorly, this series is still lacking, but it sure could have helped if they hired a director with a better understanding of comedic timing.

 Although it still feels like it only just started, we are now somehow halfway through the Spring 2018 anime season already, and trends are now clearly starting to emerge.
 In the past three weeks, Boku no Hero Academia returns to prominence, Persona 5 sinks like a stone and more.